Chesterton Academy of Milwaukee Staff 2017/18

 Dr. Michael Phillips has a B.S. degree from UW-Milwaukee in Zoology, an M.D. from the Medical College of Wisconsin, and is certified in Clinical and Anatomic Pathology by the American Board of Pathology.
-He also served as Chief Pathologist and Laboratory Director at Memorial Hospital in Oconomowoc, WI and one term as Chief of Staff.
-He has served as forensic pathologist for the Milwaukee County Medical Examiner, and the Walworth County Coroner.
-He has been President of the Wisconsin Society of Pathologists, President of Pro-Life Wisconsin, and on the board of the Milwaukee Guild of the Catholic Medical Association.
+He also served as chief pathologist and laboratory director at Memorial Hospital in Oconomowoc, WI and one term as chief of staff.
+He has served as forensic pathologist for the Milwaukee County Medical Examiner and the Walworth County Coroner.
+He has been president of both the Wisconsin Society of Pathologists and Pro-Life Wisconsin and on the board of the Milwaukee Guild of the Catholic Medical Association.
 He is a current member of the National Catholic Medical Association, Milwaukee Guild of the Catholic Medical Association, and board member at Pro-Life Wisconsin.

 Philip Steigerwald – Theology and Philosophy Teacher

-Mr. Steigerwald has a B.A. degree in Liberal Arts from Thomas Aquinas College, where he also served as a Resident Advisor, providing coaching and advice to dozens of students in the areas of academics and time management, while inspiring them to reach to even higher goals.
-He served as a link between the student body and the Assistant Dean of the College.
-He has also served as an Educator/Coach for multiple years with Summit Educational Association in South Milwaukee, where he mentored students from underprivileged backgrounds and prepared and taught academic lessons as well as daily presentations on virtue and character.
-Mr. Steigerwald graduated with high honors from Thomas Aquinas College, a classical liberal arts college with the education centered on original works and the incorporation of the Socratic method, thus allowing him to bring this great expertise to Chesterton Academy.
+Mr. Steigerwald has a B.A. degree in Liberal Arts from Thomas Aquinas College, where he also served as a resident advisor, providing coaching and advice to dozens of students in the areas of academics and time management, while inspiring them to reach toward even higher goals.
+He served as a link between the student body and the assistant dean of the college.
+He has also served as an educator/coach for multiple years with Summit Educational Association in South Milwaukee, where he mentored students from underprivileged backgrounds and prepared and taught academic lessons as well as daily presentations on virtue and character.
+Mr. Steigerwald graduated withhigh honors from Thomas Aquinas College, a classical liberal arts college with the education centered on original works and the incorporation of the Socratic method, thus allowing him to bring this great expertise to Chesterton Academy.
 He has declared it his life vocation to “attend to the ministry of the intellect.”
 He is a passionate Catholic with a youthful vigor sure to engage and inspire our students.